Corn Tortillas You Can Make At Home

 Why are my tortillas so thick?

-Here’s the deal, if you use a tortilla press with plastic wrap or parchment paper you can press harder to make them thinner.
-You can also use a rolling pin and roll until desired thickness.
+Here’s the deal: If you use a tortilla press with plastic wrap or parchment paper, you can press harder to make the tortillas thinner.
+You can also use a rolling pin and roll it out until you reach the desired thickness.

 Can I freeze my homemade corn tortillas?